IoannisKaragiannis/LinearAlgebra/README.md

 the functions within *mylog.h* file will not work.
 As I haven't tested this library on Windows or Mac OS, I cannot guarantee anything.

-# DEMO

-Look at the [demo](https://github.com/IoannisKaragiannis/LinearAlgebra/tree/master/demo) folder.

-So, now you must have familiriazed yourself with the *LinearAlgebra* library.
-Start your exciting project and don't forget to say a good word for me.

-P.S.: There are several linear algebra libraries out there way more complete and probably better performing than mine (e.g.: itpp, armadillo, eigen, etc.).
-But this is just a project I wanted to work on and share it with you.
-Cheers.

 ## AUTHORS